justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 | **AI (optional)** | Anthropic Claude API for content assistance, with a deterministic offline fallback |
 | **Deployment** | Runs on a single host · **offline / air-gapped mode** for regulated networks |

-## 📊 Platform Overview
+## 📊 Platform Overview:

 CyberLure combines five major capabilities into one security-awareness platform:

-Mandatory Training
+- Mandatory Training
-Phishing Awareness
+- Phishing Awareness
-Phishing Campaigns
+- Phishing Campaigns
-IT Training
+- IT Training
-Gamification
+- Gamification

 These capabilities are supported by organization-wide dashboards, executive and detailed reporting, user management, role-based access control, and integrations such as SMTP, LDAP/Active Directory, and NTP.

-1️⃣ Mandatory Training
+### 1️⃣ Mandatory Training:

 Mandatory Training provides organization-specific policy and compliance training that employees are required to complete during onboarding and throughout their employment.

 Training is delivered through a video → assessment → completion workflow.

-Example training areas
+These include:
-Clear Desk Policy
+- Clear Desk Policy
-Acceptable Use Policy
+- Acceptable Use Policy
-Information Security Policies
+- Information Security Policies
 New employee onboarding
 Periodic policy refreshers
 Quarterly mandatory training